alexauroradev/bridge-testing/README.md

 **Disclaimer**: Rainbow Bridge is a WIP project at the moment.
 Information in this repository might be outdated.
 Please, consider confirming the deployed contract addresses (and their ABIs) and Rainbow Bridge interfaces (see more [here](https://github.com/near/rainbow-bridge))

-The steps below are for the Ropsten testnet, same steps might be reproduced for other testnets and mainnet.
+The steps below are for the mainnet, same steps might be reproduced for testnets.

 ## Bridge deploymnets